DFHack/dfhack/docs/dev/Lua API.rst

 * ``zscreen:isMouseOver()``

-  The default implementation iterates over the direct subviews of the ZScreen subclass and sees if ``getMouseFramePos()`` returns a position for any of them.
+  The default implementation iterates over the direct subviews of the ZScreen subclass (which usually only includes a single Window subview) and sees if ``getMouseFramePos()`` returns a position for any of them.
 Subclasses can override this function if that logic is not appropriate.

 * ``zscreen:hasFocus()``